mathieuancelin/node-httptunnel/readme.md

 # node-httptunnel

-This is a poc of a httptunnel like tool written in node js.
-It's a didirectional data stream tunnelled in standard HTTP requests (GET/PUT/POST/DELETE).
+node-httptunnel a didirectional data stream tunnelled in standard HTTP requests (GET/PUT/POST/DELETE) written in node js.

+**This is a proof of concept, use it at your own risks**

 It supports mTLS between client and server or client -> reverse-proxy / reverse-proxy -> server.
 Useful to use non HTTP protocols (like ssh) through an HTTP reverse proxy (like otoroshi).

 ## Install dependencies